hashicorp/terraform-provider-google/website/docs/r/kms_crypto_key.html.markdown

 * `labels` -
   (Optional)
-  Labels with user-defined metadata to apply to this reosure.
+  Labels with user-defined metadata to apply to this resource.

 * `purpose` -
   (Optional)